maker-jws/multer-demo-menstack/README.md

 # multer-demo-menstack
-A short demo application for adding a files to a remote server.
+A short demo application for adding files to a remote server.
+Users can create user and upload a profile picture.

+Additional Features:
+Application for creating gallery of image files.

 Original Code references:
 https://www.npmjs.com/package/multer